 Frequently Asked Questions

 No, not really.
 They are not smart enough, but they have a natural fear of anything new or anything that doesn’t smell quite right.
 For this reason, you should always wear gloves so you do not get your own scent on the rat traps!

 First, you must learn how the rat is operating.
 Where does it go?
 How does it travel?
 You should use this knowledge to trap the rat.
 Also, make sure you wear gloves when handling the traps!
 Oh, and make sure that you scatter some rat bait around the area of the trap too, that has worked for me in the past.

 I always keep rat traps in my attic all year.
 I use bait that has a long shelf life, such as nuts.
 That way, I do not have to go and check the traps very often, and because they have been in place for months/years, they smell the same as their surroundings.

 Catching a rat that is avoiding your trap is frustrating, but you can beat it!
 You have a brain much bigger than theirs, remember that.
-You need to learn the rats behavior and movement.
+It would help if you learned the rat’s behavior and movement.
 Only then will you catch the rat!